 In a Q-FOG cyclic corrosion tester, specimens are exposed to a series of different environments in a repetitive cycle that mimics the outdoors.
 Simple cycles, such as Prohesion, may consist of cycling between salt fog and dry conditions.
 More sophisticated automotive methods may call for multi-step cycles that incorporate humidity or condensation, along with salt spray and dry-off.

 Within one Q-FOG chamber, it is possible to cycle through a series of the most significant corrosion environments.
 Even extremely complex test cycles can easily be programmed with the Q-FOG controller.

 Q-FOG corrosion test chambers are available in two types.
 Model SSP performs traditional salt spray and Prohesion tests.
 Model CCT performs salt spray, Prohesion, and 100% humidity for most cyclic automotive tests.

-Q-FOG cyclic corrosion testers offer state of the art corrosion testing technology, reliability, ease of operation and easy maintenance – all at a remarkably affordable price.
+Q-FOG cyclic salt spray corrosion test offer state of the art corrosion testing technology, reliability, ease of operation and easy maintenance – all at a remarkably affordable price.

 - Q-FOG SSP-600: conventional salt spray and Prohesion tests, 640 liter chamber volume